silentsilas/silentsilas.com/content/writes/contingency.md

 I found both situations to be similar still to the spiritual struggle Protestants wrestle with; simultaneously condemned for their sins, yet chosen for salvation.
 Such cognitive dissonance oft gives rise to an inferiority complex when looking inward, and a superiority complex when looking outward to those who haven't yet accepted their inferiority and dependence on God.

 If you're in an evangelical sect, this is further compounded with the ever-present guilt for lacking the strength to bare witness to others (or pride if you're outgoing enough to pull it off).
 Perhaps an additional verse can touch on that subject.
-Suffice to say, however, these believes may leave you a self-loathing hypochondriac in one regard, and a leading role on stage in the other.
+Suffice to say, however, these beliefs may leave you a self-loathing hypochondriac in one regard, and a leading role on stage in the other.
 </div>